suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 suit-common-sequence is a SUIT_Command_Sequence to execute prior to executing any other command sequence.
 Typical actions in suit-common-sequence include setting expected device identity and image digests when they are conditional (see {{secconditional}} for more information on conditional sequences). suit-common-sequence is RECOMMENDED.

+suit-reference-uri is a text string that encodes a URI where a full version of this manifest can be found.
+This is convenient for allowing management systems to show the severed elements of a manifest when this URI is reported by a device after installation.

 suit-dependency-resolution is a SUIT_Command_Sequence to execute in order to perform dependency resolution.
 Typical actions include configuring URIs of dependency manifests, fetching dependency manifests, and validating dependency manifests' contents. suit-dependency-resolution is REQUIRED when suit-dependencies is present.

 suit-payload-fetch is a SUIT_Command_Sequence to execute in order to obtain a payload.
 Some manifests may include these actions in the suit-install section instead if they operate in a streaming installation mode.
 This is particularly relevant for constrained devices without any temporary storage for staging the update. suit-payload-fetch is OPTIONAL.